asceznyk/loc/README.md

-# loc (lines of code) #
+# loc (lines of code)

-solutions to problems on codeforces, codewars and leetcode
+Solutions to problems on codeforces, codewars and leetcode

+### ground rules

+1. No peeking at solutions
+2. If you cannot solve it within 90 mins, goto next problem